aceboxn/ao3-hide-stats/README.md

 # ao3-hide-stats
 Script to hide all user stats from browsing on Archive of Our Own (AO3).
-Provides clean interface to browse by interest versus popularity.
+Provides clean interface to write and browse without seeing popularity of works.

 Across all AO3 pages, hides the following:
 - comments